When Your Dreams Begin To Haunt You…

-Most kids, if lucky, are taught to dream big.
-When we are young, we think anything is possible and as the years tick by and we see failed dreams all around us, we begin to doubt the truth in that.
+Most kids are taught to dream big.
+When we’re young, we bravely think anything is possible.
+But as the years tick by and we see failed dreams all around us, we begin to doubt the truth in that.
 Society begins to beat us down.
 Eventually, those dreams begin to haunt us.

-The last few years have been so humbling, a lot of my worst fears came true, and somehow I was still okay.
+The last few years have been extremely humbling.
+Many of my worst fears came true, and somehow I was still okay.
 I know that I want this, I know that it is worth the fear and the doubt to continue in this pursuit.
 I hope to rise to my potential in time for the Olympic Games, to have my comeback moment occur when it matters most, but I also know that what is meant to happen will unfold.
-I am on my path, and I must believe it is the right path—I will follow it through the brush, until it ends.
+This is my path, and I must believe it is the right path—I will follow it through the brush, until it ends.
 From there I will find my way.